 In his spare time, Dr. Packham enjoyed working on needle-points and gardening.
 Dr Packham began needle-pointing over 40 years ago, as it was a good way to “keep his fingers nimble”.

-Dr. Packham died on the 27th of February, 2009.
+Dr. Packham died at his residence on the 27th of February, 2009.
 At the time of his death he was married to Anne Helen (Cajka) (Baxter) Packham.
 He was buried next to his first wife at Maple Leaf Cemetery.

 *Dr. Charles Allan Stewart, Dr. John “Jack” Clayton Parry, Dr. Henry Carl Peco and Dr. William James Reid all appear on the Chatham-Kent Physician Tribute website.